-The operator can adjust this boat to the ideal boat angle for load and water conditions by trimming the drive unit (Figure 5.3).
+The operator can adjust his craft to the ideal boat angle for load and water conditions by trimming the drive unit (Figure 5.3).
 The power trim system allows the operator to adjust the drive angle while underway by changing the angle of the outdrive in relation to the boat's transom.
-It also allows the operator to raise and lower the drive for trailering, beaching, launching, or operation in shallow water.
+It also allows the operator to raise and lower the drive for trailering, beaching, launching, or operating in shallow water.

-Note: Refer to your engine manufacturer's owner's manual for information concerning maintenance and operation.
+Note: Refer to your engine owner's manual regarding the operation of the power trim controls installed on your boat.